Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Samsung RF28F5001SR Ice Maker Leaking Water: Complete Troubleshooting Guide

-A leaking ice maker in your Samsung RF28F5001SR French door refrigerator is a common problem that requires systematic diagnosis before attempting repairs.
-Water appearing in or around the ice maker compartment can originate from several different sources, each with distinct solutions.
-This comprehensive guide will help you identify the exact cause of the leak and provide step-by-step instructions to fix it.
+Hey there, I’m Drew Callahan, and if there’s one thing I’ve learned from my extensive experience fixing appliances—over 80,000 miles across North America in three different rigs—is that a leaking ice maker in your Samsung RF28F5001SR French door refrigerator can be a pesky issue.
+This situation requires systematic diagnosis before jumping into repairs.
+Water pooling in or around the ice maker compartment can originate from several sources, each with its own solution.
+Buckle up, because I’m about to guide you through identifying the exact cause of the leak and provide step-by-step instructions to fix it.

 Safety Warning

-⚠️ Electrical Safety: Before beginning any work on your RF28F5001SR, unplug the refrigerator from the electrical outlet.
-The ice maker assembly contains electrical components including the water inlet valve solenoid and the heating element.
-Never attempt to test these components while the appliance is powered.
-Allow at least 15 minutes after unplugging for electrical charge to dissipate before handling internal components.
+⚠️ Electrical Safety: Before diving into any work on your RF28F5001SR, make sure to unplug the refrigerator from the electrical outlet.
+The ice maker assembly has electrical components, including the water inlet valve solenoid and the heating element.
+Testing these components while the appliance is powered could be hazardous.
+Give it at least 15 minutes after unplugging for any electrical charge to dissipate before you start handling internal components.

-⚠️ Water Damage: When the ice maker is leaking, water may have already damaged surrounding components.
-Be cautious of any standing water and ensure the area is dried thoroughly to prevent electrical hazards.
+⚠️ Water Damage: If your ice maker is leaking, there’s a chance that water has already damaged nearby components.
+Be cautious with any standing water and make sure to dry the area thoroughly to avoid electrical hazards.

 Step 1: Confirm the Leak Source

-The location and nature of the water leak will significantly narrow down the possible causes.
-Different symptoms point to different problems in the RF28F5001SR ice maker assembly.
+Identifying the location and nature of the water leak is crucial as it significantly narrows down the possible causes.
+Different symptoms can indicate different issues within the RF28F5001SR ice maker assembly.

 Water Under the Ice Bin

-If you’re finding water pooled beneath the ice bin in the RF28F5001SR, but the ice itself is dry, the problem is typically water being dispensed during the ice maker’s fill cycle but not freezing properly, or water leaking from the fill cup.
-This water drains down through the ice bucket opening.
-Common causes include an overfilled ice maker tray due to a faulty water inlet valve, or ice blockages in the fill tube preventing proper water flow.
+If you’re finding water pooled beneath the ice bin but the ice itself is dry, the problem usually lies with water being dispensed during the ice maker’s fill cycle but failing to freeze properly, or water leaking from the fill cup.
+This water can drain down through the opening of the ice bucket.
+Common culprits include an overfilled ice maker tray due to a faulty water inlet valve or ice blockages in the fill tube that prevent proper water flow.

 Wet or Mushy Ice

-When ice cubes in your RF28F5001SR are wet, mushy, or partially melted, this indicates water is present during the freezing cycle.
-This can result from the ice maker mold heater activating at the wrong time, condensation from the heating element, or water continuing to enter the mold after the fill cycle should have ended.
-The ice maker mold heater on the RF28F5001SR is designed to create a thin layer of heat to help release the ice cubes, but if it’s cycling too frequently or for too long, it will melt the ice.
+If the ice cubes in your RF28F5001SR are wet, mushy, or partially melted, that’s a telltale sign that water is present during the freezing cycle.
+This can happen if the ice maker mold heater activates at the wrong time, condensation from the heating element occurs, or water continues to enter the mold after the fill cycle has ended.
+The mold heater is designed to create a thin layer of heat to help release the ice cubes, but if it cycles too frequently or for too long, it will melt the ice.

 Water on the Freezer Floor

-Water pooling on the bottom of the freezer compartment in your RF28F5001SR could indicate several problems.
-First, check if the water is directly beneath the ice maker or spread across the entire floor.
-If it’s widespread, the issue may be the defrost drain system, not the ice maker.
+If you notice water pooling at the bottom of the freezer compartment, it could indicate several issues.
+First, check if the water is localized under the ice maker or if it’s spread across the entire floor.
+If the latter is true, the defrost drain system might be the issue, not the ice maker.
 If it’s localized under the ice maker, the water inlet valve or fill tube is likely the culprit.
-Do not immediately assume the ice maker is faulty—the defrost drain system is commonly mistaken for an ice maker leak.
+Don’t jump to conclusions that the ice maker is faulty—the defrost drain system is commonly mistaken for an ice maker leak.

 Understanding the RF28F5001SR Ice Maker Assembly

-The Samsung RF28F5001SR ice maker assembly consists of several critical components that work together to produce ice:
+The ice maker assembly in the Samsung RF28F5001SR consists of several key components that work together to produce ice:

 • Water inlet valve: Controls water flow into the ice maker mold.
 Part number DA62-00038A for RF28F5001SR models.